 - It is believed that the employee's presence will disrupt the workplace

-- If the investigation is not completed within five (5) days of the employee’s removal, the campus HR Office, in consultation with the department, will determine whether additional time off is required to complete the investigation and whether the additional time will be with or without pay.
+- If the investigation is not completed within five (5) days of the employee’s removal, the campus HR Office, in consultation with the unit, will determine whether additional time off is required to complete the investigation and whether the additional time will be with or without pay.

-- The University will notify CWA, within a reasonable time period, when an employee has been removed from the workplace, whether additional time is needed to complete the investigation, and whether the additional time away from the workplace will be with or without pay.
+- The university will notify CWA, within a reasonable time period, when an employee has been removed from the workplace, whether additional time is needed to complete the investigation, and whether the additional time away from the workplace will be with or without pay.

 Corrective action procedure